The Fart Of Fiction, No. 11

 I'm sharing some of the tools of the trade with you.
 Morning Pages aren't necessarily what you read, they can be what you write down.
 It's not always high art, just morning writing to start the writing day and begin the creative process.
 Write according to your personality.
 In my case, the Morning Pages might be Late Morning Pages 'cause I'm not an early morning riser.

-When writing my first novel, God did the writing ever get intense; and it led from one binge to another and the countless times going over the work made the head spin like crazy.
+When writing my first novel, God did the writing ever get intense; and it led from one binge to another and the countless times going over the work made my head spin like crazy.

 The bottom line is to write more and not become a lazy bum dreaming of the next novel.
 Go back to school, take courses and learn.
-Get a new job driving a truck, but keep writing on.
+Get a new job driving a truck, but keep on.